Debzou/Discret-event-virus-simulation/README.md

 let's go into more detail

 I'm doing a linear regression from the first quartile to the third quartile.
-We focus on the coeficient of the slope. without the containment the
+We focus on the coeficient of the slope. without the containment this coeficient is ~ 926. which means there are 965 more people infected every day.

 ![Image](screen2.png)